 Dress for Success is ALL-NEW and can be found in the Student Engagement office.
 As a student of the University of Rio Grande you have the opportunity to come through “Dress for Success” and pick an outfit that is best for a job interview for FREE.
 Dress for Success also offers students the opportunity for them to come in and pick up hygiene items such as soap, toothpaste, toothbrushes, shampoo, etc. EVERYTHING IS FREE TO YOU AS A STUDENT.

-All clothing items are accepted through donations.
+Only career wear is accepted through donations.
 We have a variety of styles and sizes.
 We accept donations during normal business hours Monday through Friday 8 AM to 5 PM.

 Holzer Behavioral Health and Recovery Services